Get started - it's free!

 2. Select API roles and clients.

-3. In the view for API Roles, select + New in the upper right corner.
+3. Select + New in the upper right corner.

 4. Add a Display Name for the API role and add "Read Computers" to Privileges and then select Save.

-5. Go back to the API roles and clients view and select API Clients and select + New in the upper right corner.
+5. Go back to the API roles and clients screen and select API Clients and select + New in the upper right corner.

 6. Add a Display Name for the API Client and select the API Role created in the previous step, toggle Enable API client, and then select Save.